drhsqlite/fossil-mirror/www/server/debian/nginx.md

     that provides transparent name-based virtual hosting for four separate domains:

-    *   One is entirely static, not involving any dynamic content or Fossil integration at all.
+    *   <p>One is entirely static, not involving any dynamic content or Fossil integration at all.</p>

-    *   Another is served almost entirely by Fossil, with a few select static content exceptions punched past Fossil, which are handled entirely via nginx.
+    *   <p>Another is served almost entirely by Fossil, with a few select static content exceptions punched past Fossil, which are handled entirely via nginx.</p>

-    *   The other two domains are aliases for one another — e.g.
+    *   <p>The other two domains are aliases for one another — e.g.
         `example.com` and `example.net` — with most of the content being static.
-This pair of domains has three different Fossil repo proxies attached to various sections of the URI hierarchy.
+This pair of domains has several unrelated Fossil repo proxies attached to various sections of the URI hierarchy.</p>

     By using nginx, I was able to do all of the above with minimal repetition between the site configurations.